Blender Rating Sources

 by Contributors to Amazon.com

-Our AssessmentAmazon.com is an excellent source for owner reviews of blenders -- which often note durability problems that are missed by some professional tests.
-Costly blenders from Vitamix and Blendtec get stellar ratings with 175 or more reviews posted, but cheaper models from Ninja and Oster do well, too.
+Our AssessmentAmazon.com has 254 pages of blenders in all price ranges and sizes.
+It is an excellent source for owner reviews of blenders -- which often note durability problems that are missed by some professional tests.
+It's also a great way to learn how well the blender performs in real-world use.
+Costly blenders from Vitamix and Blendtec get stellar ratings with 175 or more reviews posted, but cheaper models from Ninja, Oster and less well-known manufacturers do well, too.

 Best Blenders to Step Up Your Culinary Game

 by Damaris Colhoun

 Our AssessmentMen's Journal enlists chef and restaurant owner Jesse Schenker to test four blenders.
 He likes Breville's Hemisphere Control best – declaring that, "if it could grind spices, it'd be my dream blender."
 However, he also likes the built-in hot plate on the Cuisinart Blend and Cook.
 The Vitamix Professional Series 500 can crush peppercorns, but it's pricey and should have crushed ice better, Schenker concludes.
 The Omega BL480 "crushes ice like a beast," but it's not precise enough for other tasks like chopping herbs.